-You have probably heard someone use phrases like ya’ll or ain’t before.
+You have probably heard someone use phrases like won’t or y’all before.
 They are in songs and in quotes.
-They can be heard on TV and in everyday conversation.
+They can be heard on TV and in everyday conversations.

-These are all examples of common contractions—those funny little words that help simplify the English language.
+These are all examples of common contractions in English.
+They help simplify the language.

 What Is a Contraction?

-A contraction is a shortened version of a pair of words.
-For example, instead of saying “I am,” many speakers use the contraction “I’m.”
-It has the same meaning, but is a little shorter.
+In English, a contraction is a shortened version of a pair of words where at least one letter is dropped and an apostrophe ( ’ ) is added.
+For example, instead of saying “I am,” English speakers frequently use the contraction “I’m.”
+It has the same meaning, but it is a little shorter.

-Contractions help to simplify language (they are great for using on Twitter!) and many people use them to help simplify their spoken English.
-Knowing different examples of contractions and their meanings is crucial because they are used everywhere in English, especially in conversational or informal language.
+Contractions help to simplify language (they are great for keeping your comments on Twitter under the maximum character count!).
+Knowing different examples of contractions and their meanings is crucial because they are used everywhere in English, especially in conversational or informal situations.

 To recognize contractions when reading English, look for the floating punctuation mark called an apostrophe (“I’m”), which appears in most common English contractions.
 If you ignore the apostrophe, you may mistake a contraction for another word.